White Pines ERT

 White Pines wind project, owned by wpd Canada

-White Pines is a 27-turbine project proposed by wpd Canada, a subsidiary of wpd GMBH, a German wind energy developer with more than 200 projects (mostly small) in operation worldwide.
+White Pines was a 29-turbine project proposed by wpd Canada, a subsidiary of wpd GMBH, a German wind energy developer with more than 200 projects (mostly small) in operation worldwide.
 It was first announced in March, 2011 and held its first public meeting on March 22, 2012.

-The project, which is located on private property in South Marysburgh and eastern Athol, spans 15 km across a major migration flyway and staging area and is a proposed Area of Natural and Scientific Interest (ANSI).
-Twelve turbines will be sited within the County’s South Shore Important Bird Area, with another eight just outside the border.
+The project, which is located on private property in South Marysburgh and eastern Athol, spans across a major migration flyway and staging area.

-The 27 turbines will be located within 2 km of hundreds of homes in the area.
+The remaining turbines will be located within 1-2 km of hundreds of inhabitants of the area – to the financial benefit of only 6 home owners.
+And over 92% of those in the area voted NO to having turbines.
+Where is the democracy?
 There is strong evidence that low frequency vibrations and infrasound will cause adverse health effects in many residents, and will result in substantial reductions in property values.

 The main critical dates are as follows: